paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-543-port-infrastructure-development-program.md

     (i) any port on the navigable waters of the United States; and

-    (ii) any harbor, marine terminal, or other shore side facility used principally for the movement of goods on inland waters.
+    (ii) any harbor, marine terminal, or other shore side facility used principally for the movement of goods on inland waters (including the Great Lakes).

   (B) *Project.—* — The term “project” includes construction, reconstruction, environmental rehabilitation, acquisition of property, including land related to the project and improvements to the land, equipment acquisition, and operational improvements.